-At design time, the mappings with minimal $O_p$ and $O{pb}$ will be searched for all intraapplication scenarios in each isolated application (i.e., in those inter-application scenarios with only a single active application).
-As shown in Figure 3, it would also be possible to cluster intra-application scenarios of applications, and only determine mappings with minimal $O_p$ and $O{pb}$ for an entire cluster of intra-application scenarios.
+At design time, the mappings with minimal O_p and O{pb} will be searched for all intraapplication scenarios in each isolated application (i.e., in those inter-application scenarios with only a single active application).
+As shown in Figure 3, it would also be possible to cluster intra-application scenarios of applications, and only determine mappings with minimal O_p and O{pb} for an entire cluster of intra-application scenarios.
 This would further reduce the number of mappings that need to be explored and stored.
-However, in this article, we assume that mappings with minimal $O_p$ and $O{pb}$ are searched for all separate intra-application scenarios of applications.
+However, in this article, we assume that mappings with minimal O_p and O{pb} are searched for all separate intra-application scenarios of applications.
 To find these mappings, we deploy a scenario-based DSE approach [van Stralen and Pimentel 2010a], which is based on the well-known NSGA-II genetic algorithm (GA).
-As our target MP-SoC platform is known, we can use a simplified version of the approach in [van Stralen and Pimentel 2010a].
-The implementation of the genetic algorithm is explained below.
+As our target MPSoC platform is known, we can use a simplified version of the approach in van Stralen and Pimentel [2010a].
+The implementation of the genetic algorithm is explained in the following.

 Fig. 4.
-Pareto Front of a workload scenario with application Sobel active
+Pareto front of a workload scenario with application Sobel active.

 4.1.2.
 Fitness Function.
-To find the mappings with minimal $O_p$ and $O{pb}$ for workload scenario $s_i$ in the mapping space in question, the Pareto Front of mapping performance and mapping energy consumption is generated by solving the following multi-objective optimization problem:
+To find the mappings with minimal O_p and O{pb} for workload scenario s_i in the mapping space in question, the Pareto Front of mapping performance and mapping energy consumption is generated by solving the following multiobjective optimization problem:

-$$min[E{s_i}, X{s_i}]. \tag{2}$$
+$$\min[E{s_i}, X{s_i}]. \tag{2}$$

 Evaluating the fitness value of each individual (i.e., design point) is performed using the Sesame system-level MPSoC simulation framework [Pimentel et al. 2006].
 After the GA-based DSE, a Pareto Front of solutions is generated, as illustrated in Figure 4.
-Looking at the Pareto Front, one can easily obtain the mappings satisfying the minimal $O_p$ and $O{pb}$ , which equal to the mappings with minimal $X{s_i}$ and minimal $X{s_i}$ under the energy budget of $b_i$ .
-This energy budget of $b_i$ is calculated using equation 3.
-The first part $\alpha$ in equation 3 is a constant scaling factor set for the energy budget and the second part represents the minimal energy consumption for workload scenario $s_i$ .
-Here, we assume that the energy budget $b_i$ should be higher than the minimal energy consumption of the solution mappings found for the workload scenario $s_i$ .
+Looking at the Pareto Front, one can easily obtain the mappings satisfying the minimal O_p and O{pb} , which equal to the mappings with minimal X{s_i} and minimal X{s_i} under the energy budget of b_i .
+This energy budget of b_i is calculated using Equation (3).
+The first part α in Equation (3) is a constant scaling factor set for the energy budget and the second part represents the minimal energy consumption for workload scenario s_i .
+Here, we assume that the energy budget b_i should be higher than the minimal energy consumption of the solution mappings found for the workload scenario s_i .

-$$b_i = \alpha argmin(E{s_i}), with \ \alpha > 1 \tag{3}$$
+$$b_i = \alpha argmin(E{s_i}), with \alpha > 1$$ (3)

 4.1.3.
 Operators for NSGA-II.
-To effectively search for global optimal mapping solutions, and escape possible local ones, the crossover and mutation operators are important components of a GA.
-With respect to the crossover operator, the most common methods are one-point crossover, two-point crossover and uniform crossover.
-In our work, the one-point crossover is used as it is simple and yields more or less the same effect as the other approaches.
+To effectively search for global optimal mapping solutions and escape possible local ones, the crossover and mutation operators are important components of a GA.
+With respect to the crossover operator, the most common methods are one-point crossover, two-point crossover, and uniform crossover.
+In our work, the one-point crossover is used because it is simple and yields more or less the same effect as the other approaches.
 Regarding mutation, we use an operator that randomly selects an application task that is subsequently moved to a randomly selected processor.
-The last step is to set appropriate parameters for the GA, such as population size, crossover and mutation probabilities, etc. The parameters used in our work will be introduced in the experiment section.
+The last step is to set appropriate parameters for the GA, such as population size, crossover and mutation probabilities, and so forth.
+The parameters used in our work will be introduced in the experiment section.